-For the 2022-2023 school year we will be offering Universal Meals.
+For the 2023-2024 school year we will be offering Universal Meals.
 All students qualify for breakfast and lunch free of charge regardless of family income.
-In order to participate in this program, you will need to complete the lunch application form.
-This form will be included in the back to school paperwork and will need to be returned with all paperwork prior to the first day of school.
+New students will need to complete the Household Income Data Collection form, included in the registration packet or in the front office.

 Along with breakfast, students are encouraged to bring a healthy snack to eat during morning recess.
-Due to food allergies, students are not allowed to share food at school.
+Due to food allergies, students are not allowed to share food.